-There are some rookies that are good out of the gate such as Magic Johnson.
-LeBron James or Allen Iverson.
-There are those that take a little time to develop such as a Steve Nash, Kobe Bryant or Tracy McGrady.
+There are some rookies that are good out of the gate, such as Magic Johnson, LeBron James or Allen Iverson.
+There are those that take a little time to develop such, as Steve Nash, Kobe Bryant or Tracy McGrady.
 Michael Jordan was good right out of the gate.
-He played and started all 82 games enroute to averages of 28.2 PPG, 6.5 RPG, 5.9 APG and 2.4 SPG.
+He played and started all 82 games en route to averages of 28.2 PPG, 6.5 RPG, 5.9 APG and 2.4 SPG.
 He had some formidable competition in fellow rookies Hakeem Olajuwon and Charles Barkley but still managed to outshine them.

 Michael Jordan brought a new life and a new hope to the city of Chicago which has had to suffer three futile seasons with losing records.
 The last time Chicago had won a playoff game was way back in 1981 when they trounced the New York Knicks.
 This was when they still had All-Stars Artis Gilmore and Reggie Theus.

 As marvelous as Michael Jordan is an offensive player, he never gets enough credit on what he can do the other end.
 In fact, people thought Michael Jordan was incapable of playing defense.

 Michael proved doubters wrong by copping the 1988 Defensive Player of the Year award with averages of 5.5 RPG, 3.2 SPG and 1.6 BPG.
 Michael used his leaping ability to block shots and crash the boards and his instincts and cat-like quickness to pounce on the opposition for quick steals.
 He also utilized his 6.9-foot wingspan to intercept passing lanes, disrupt plays and to stifle the opposing player's offensive capabilities.